-- 1. Data Sharing Agreement Sign a direct data sharing agreement with ALSDE for all assessment, screener, and intervention data as required by the ALSDE Data Report Chart. - 2.
+- 1. Data Sharing Agreement Sign a direct data sharing agreement with ALSDE for all assessment, screener, and intervention data as required by ALSDE Data Report Chart. - 2.
 Send ALSDE assessment, screening, and/or intervention data electronically in format required by the ALSDE Data Report Chart.
 Including rostering identifiers TCERT, SSID. - 3.
 Submit data to ALSDE as required.
-Early Numeracy Screener-two times a year; Formative Benchmark Assessment-beginning-of-year, middle-of-year, end-of-year, and summer; and Intervention Resources-TBD. - 4.
-Work with the ALSDE and LEAs to ensure their data can be directly reported to the ALSDE. - 5.
-Provide a minimum of five quick turnaround reports per calendar year to meet ALSDE deadlines as requested by the ALSDE. - 6.
-Complete a linking study with Alabama Comprehensive Assessment Program (ACAP) Formative Benchmark Assessment Only. - 7.
-Provide personnel for technical assistance to the ALSDE and LEA.
+Early Numeracy Screener two times a year, Formative Benchmark Assessment beginning-of-year, middle-of-year, end-of-year, and summer. - 4.
+Work with the ALSDE and LEAs to ensure their data can be directly reported to ALSDE. - 5.
+Provide reports to meet ALSDE deadlines as requested by the ALSDE. - 6.
+Complete a linking study with ACAP Formative Benchmark Assessments only. - 7.
+Provide dedicated personnel for technical assistance to the ALSDE and LEA.

-\Automatic disqualification will occur for individuals who do not submit a completed packet with evidence outlining each component and separate binders for each submission area of the evaluation criteria.
+Automatic disqualification will occur for vendors who do not submit a completed document with evidence outlining each component and separate attachments for each submission area of the evaluation criteria.

-Section 2.2 COMPONENTS OF SYSTEMS
+2.2 COMPONENTS OF SYSTEMS

-Section 2.2.a K-2 Early Numeracy Screener
+2.2 a.
+Early Numeracy Screener